Mehvix/notes/hugo/content/docs/cogsci-c100/mindfulness.md

 - Results:
 	- Average American adult spends 47% of waking life not paying attention to what they’re doing
 	- When they were not paying attention, they were significantly less happy
-	    > “A Wandering Mind Is an Unhappy Mind” (Killingsworth)

 #### Meditation and the Default Mode Network

-- Mode Network (DMN) when meditating, as well as when they are not meditating
+- Meditators from various traditions show reduced activity in their Default Mode Network (DMN) when meditating, as well as when they are not meditating
 - The DMN or “task negative network”
 {{< columns >}}<!-- mathjax fix -->
 - Includes posterior cingulate cortex (PCC), medial prefrontal cortex (mPFC), and angular gyrus
 - __Is active when we are not focused on a particular task -- [rumination](https://en.wikipedia.org/wiki/Rumination_(psychology))__
 - Is involved in self-referencing, recognition of emotions in others, remembering the past, and imagining the future
 <---><!-- mathjax fix -->
-> Meditators from various traditions show reduced activity in their Default
 ![](/docs/cogsci-c100/mindfulness/def.png)
 {{< /columns >}}
     - Is associated with ruminating about the past, worrying about the future, thinking about what other people are thinking about you
+	    > “A Wandering Mind Is an Unhappy Mind” (Killingsworth)

 #### Mindfulness as a Two-Part Process

 - However, use of calm-abiding practice (focused awareness) to stabilize the mind is only the first step in mindfulness practice
-- This first step is what make the second step -- mindfulness or awareness of the present moment with acceptance (open monitoring) -- possible because...
+- This first step is what make the second step -- mindfulness or awareness of the [present moment](https://en.wikipedia.org/wiki/Present#In_Buddhism) with acceptance (open monitoring) -- possible because...
     - Calm-abiding practice connects you with the suchness of things, with the ground of reality, which imbues all things with a sense of “Okness”
     - This deep state causes the sense of judgment to naturally drop away, and there is a cognition that everything is exactly as it should be
         - Whatever is felt is meant to be felt, and whatever is thought is meant to be thought